xen-project/xen/docs/misc/coverage.markdown

 # Coverage support for Xen

-Coverare support allow you to get coverage information from Xen execution.
+Coverage support allows you to get coverage information from Xen execution.
 You can see how many times a line is executed.

 Some compilers have specific options that enable the collection of this